scribu/wp-front-end-editor/readme.txt

 * post tags
 * text widgets (title & content)

+There is a settings page where you can disable editable fields that you don't want.

 == Installation ==

 You can either install it automatically from the WordPress admin, or do it manually:

 1. Unzip "Front-end Editor" archive and put the folder into your plugins folder (/wp-content/plugins/).
 1. Activate the plugin from the Plugins menu.

+== Frequently Asked Questions ==

+= If I use this plugin, won't everybody be able to edit my content? =

+No. To edit a field, a user must be logged in and have the right permissions.
+For example, to edit the post content from the front-end, a user must be able to edit the post content from the regular back-end editor.

+= Can I make my own editable fields? =

+Yes, but you have to know your way around WordPress' internals.
+Here is the [developer guide](http://scribu.net/wordpress/front-end-editor/developer-guide.html) to get you started.